-This scene requires delicacy and stealth on the part of the PCs, and any experienced GM knows that this is not often gamers' strong suit.
+This scene requires delicacy and stealth on the part of the characters, and any experienced Referee knows that this is not often gamers' strong suit.
 Many players often prefer to charge in, swords swinging and spells flying.
 Such recklessness prevents them from discovering the secret truth behind The Entourage.
-Clever GMs can keep the PCs on the right path by making slight changes to the adventure as it is written.
+Clever Referees can keep the characters on the right path by making slight changes to the adventure as it is written.
 Here are two examples:

-Example 1: If the PCs accidentally reveal themselves to The Fools before discovering the journal of Kit Phillips or before hearing his speech, the performers attempt to kill them.
-During the battle, the PCs see that one of these men is carrying a note, which the GM should highlight to the players.
-He clutches this note in one hand as he charges into battle - having been reading it when the PCs were discovered.
-The PCs can recover it, and the GM can provide them with Handout 1 instead of providing it to them when they discover the stage manager's journal.
+Example 1: If the characters accidentally reveal themselves to The Fools before discovering the journal of Kit Phillips or before hearing his speech, the performers attempt to kill them.
+During the battle, the characters see that one of these men is carrying a note, which the Referee should highlight to the players.
+He clutches this note in one hand as he charges into battle - having been reading it when the characters were discovered.
+The characters can recover it, and the Referee can provide them with Handout 1 instead of providing it to them when they discover the stage manager's journal.

-Example 2: If the performers drive the PCs away or force them to flee down the stone passage, the GM can move right to Part Three: All the Gate's a Stage, though the GM is encouraged to make sure the performers who discovered them continue their pursuit, thus adding to the chaos of the final part of the adventure attempt to dive into the cold evening waters of the Stoneheart River and swim away, though the members of The Entourage likely try to follow them along the riverbank.
+Example 2: If the performers drive the characters away or force them to flee down the stone passage, the Referee can move right to Part Three: All the Gate's a Stage, though the Referee is encouraged to make sure the performers who discovered them continue their pursuit, thus adding to the chaos of the final part of the adventure speech giver is the stage manager Kit Phillips.
+If Kit or any of the others notice the characters, they immediately draw weapons and make every possible effort to slay the characters.
+Unfortunately, they are all mildly intoxicated and suffer a - 1 penalty to all their attack rolls.